Welcome Week Recap

 - Once you have submitted your assessments you will always get feedback from your lecturer or course tutor.
 Understanding feedback and what to do next is important.
 Read the Feedback and Feedforward guide to help you to interpret and work with the feedback you are given.

 - Welcome to UCLan’s Students’ Union.
-See what support they can offer you.
 There’s still Freshers activities to take part in like a knockout University Challenge quiz and drop-in evening sessions, plus you can find out about the societies, clubs, help and advice that’s available to you all year round.

 In the weeks ahead, you will also hear more about a Town Hall event with your Head of School and an end of first semester Reflection Exercise, where you can identify what went well and what didn’t before writing a personal development plan for the second semester.